VE Day Celebrations – May 2025

 If you're planning to celebrate VE Day with your friends, family or community in the Vale of Glamorgan, this page will provide useful information and guidance to help you organise a safe and successful event:

-Street parties – that require a road closure
+VE Day Street Parties - That require a road closure

-Street Party road closure application forms and the T&Cs are at the end of this page.
+- Submit a road closure application – Forms and T&Cs are available at the bottom of this page.

 Insurance